 You’ve found it.
 The TV of your dreams.
-It’s big, it’s bold, the picture is beautiful and the sound is spectacular.
+It’s big, it’s bold, it’s 4K – or maybe even 5K.
+The picture is beautiful and the sound is spectacular.
 It does ‘smart things’, is splendidly streamlined and the price is not giving you as much of a panic attack as you might have imagined when you set out on this particular shopping expedition.

 All of these things are observations you are making in the showroom or on the store floor though.
 Where the TV you are so in awe of has been perfectly set up to attract as much attention as possible.
 But will it really work in your home?
 Here are some things to think about before you eagerly hand over your credit card to that lurking store clerk.

 Big TVs have been ‘in’ for years now and they probably aren’t getting any smaller any time soon.
 The idea of having a big screen in your living room is, for most of us, a very appealing one.